bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 `cargo make` - for help
 Run
 `cargo make release` - increment version in Cargo.toml and service_worker.js, build release version, copy pkg to content folder

+## rust code

+Finally we come to the sweet spot.
+We have to write some code in rust.
+This is a very simple example.
+The wasm code starts with the function `wasm_bindgen_start()`.
+We `debug_write()` in the `F12 developer tools` console of the browser the name and version of the PWA, just for debug purposes.
+Then we `set_interval()` to execute the function `write_time_to_screen()` every 1 second.
+Wasm is using basically the same engine that javascript uses, so most of the javascript functions like `setInterval` are also accessible in rust via `js_sys` and `web_sys`, just the names are not equal, but similar enough.
+Great job Rust developers!
+We use some more of javascript functions: `Date::new_0()`, `get_hours()`,...
+Finally we create a string with the HTML and then inject it into `div_for_wasm_html_injecting` with `set_inner_html()`.
+Done!

+## Conclusion

+Writing PWA with Rust is fairly easy.
+Just do it.
+Use this tutorial a minimal use case scenario.
+You can then set any HTML you can imagine.
+There is no end to the possibilities.
+You can use many libraries to make it easier to create a virtual DOM like Dodrio.